snowby666/poe-api-wrapper/README.md

 for reply in chunk["suggestedReplies"]: print(reply)

-# You can chatCode and chatId of created thread to continue the conversation
+# You can get chatCode and chatId of created thread to continue the conversation
 chatCode = chunk["chatCode"]
 chatId = chunk["chatId"]